MicrosoftDocs/visualstudio-docs/docs/ide/how-to-unlock-visual-studio.md

 ---
 # Extend a trial version or update a license

-You can evaluate a free trial of [Visual Studio Professional or Visual Studio Enterprise](https://visualstudio.microsoft.com/vs/compare/) for free for 30 days.
+You can evaluate a free trial of [Visual Studio Professional or Visual Studio Enterprise](https://visualstudio.microsoft.com/vs/compare/) for 30 days.
 And if you sign in, you can extend the trial period to 90 days.
 (Visual Studio Community is free without a trial period.
-However, you must [sign in]((../ide/signing-in-to-visual-studio.md)) to maintain its free license.)
+However, you must [sign in](../ide/signing-in-to-visual-studio.md) to maintain its free license.)

-To continue using Visual Studio after the trial period ends, unlock it by using an [online subscription](#use-an-online-subscription) or entering a [product key](#enter-a-product-key).
+To continue using Visual Studio after a trial period ends, unlock it with an [online subscription](#use-an-online-subscription) or a [product key](#enter-a-product-key).

 ## Use an online subscription